tsylanaatadbwen/Portfolio-Projects/Python Pandas/README.md

 ## Code

-The Python code used for this analysis can be found in the Jupyter Notebook provided as [`ufc_rankings_analysis.ipynb`](link to your Jupyter Notebook).
+The Python code used for this analysis can be found in the Jupyter Notebook provided as [`ufc_rankings_analysis.ipynb`](https://github.com/tsylanaatadbwen/Portfolio-Projects/blob/main/Python%20Pandas/UFC_Ranking_Project.ipynb)

 ## Project Steps